pa11y/pa11y-dashboard/README.md

 ### Common issues

 * `500` errors or `Could not connect to pa11y-webservice` messages are often related to MongoDB.
-Ensure that you have the [appropriate version of MongoDB][#installing-mongodb] installed, and that it's running - it doesn't always start automatically.
+Ensure that you have the [appropriate version of MongoDB](#installing-mongodb) installed, and that it's running - it doesn't always start automatically.
 * Error messages saying that pa11y-webservice isn't running may be due to dependency installation problems.
 Try deleting your `pa11y-dashboard/node_modules` directory and running `npm install` again.

 ### Create a new issue